Sigmmma/c20/src/content/h1/guides/skyboxes/readme.md

 # Advanced topics
 ## Animation
 The sky model can be animated using overlay (JMO) animations.
-The x10 scenario use a subtle sky animation this to make the Pillar of Autumn appear to be turning in space.
+The x10 scenario uses this to make the Pillar of Autumn appear to be turning in space.

 1. With the armature in edit mode, use _Add > Single Bone_ to include new bones in the scene, which you would name something like `frame moon`.
 2. Parent the new bone under `frame sky` by first selecting the new bone, then `frame sky` while holding {% key "Ctrl" /%}, and selecting _Armature > Parent > Make > Keep Offset_ (also available via {% key "Ctrl+P" /%}).